uk59823/mail2mqtt/README.md

 filter_from: service@paypal.de|paypal@mail.paypal.de
 todo_delete: False
 ```
 * you can combine three parts *'filter_postbox'*, *'filter_subject'* and *'filter_from'*.
-If defined the parts AND linked. it it possible to give more than one value per part if you split it with an pipi '|'
+If defined the parts AND linked. it it possible to give more than one value per part if you split it with an pipe '|'
 * filter_postbox: allowed are values defined in section 'POSTBOX'
 * filter_subject: the subject of the message
 * filter_from: one or more email-address